keldian/StarrTrakt/README.md

-A set of Python scripts to sync your Starr PVR libraries with a Trakt.tv watchlist, to be used as a notification custom script alongside the native Trakt Connection.
+A Python script to sync your Starr PVR libraries with a Trakt.tv watchlist, to be used as a notification custom script alongside the native Trakt Connection.

 When a title is added to a library, this will also add it to your Trakt Watchlist.
 When a title is imported, this will